 The integration of AI in development tools is just beginning.
 We can expect:

-- Better context understanding: AI that knows your entire project
+- Better Context understanding: AI that knows your entire project

 - Automated testing: AI that writes and maintains tests